oliveiraleo/free5gc-auto-deploy/README.md

 ```
 **Tip:** Use `-LOSs` instead of `-LO` to suppress curl's output messages (for more information see [this page](https://linux.die.net/man/1/curl))

-Install go and reload the environment vars
+Install Go and reload the environment vars

 ```
 ./install-go.sh && source ~/.bashrc